Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Most people have a family computer, a homework space for kids, or a charging station for their electronics.

-Without a dedicated space for these activities, you end up hunching over a laptop at the kitchen table or isolating yourself at a bedroom desk.
+Without a dedicated space for computer activities, you end up hunching over a laptop at the kitchen table or isolating yourself at a bedroom desk.

 Busy families need a mudroom in their homes.